DeadClap/tblrp-docs/penal.md

 1. A person who unlawfully kills another with malice aforethought is guilty under this code section.

-\- Violations of Penal Code (1)08 are a felony with 360 seconds imprisonment.
+\- Violations of Penal Code (1)08 are a felony with 31 Month imprisonment.

 ### **(1)09.
 First Degree Murder**